apptainer/singularity-userdocs/persistent_overlays.rst

 Persistent Overlays
 ===================

-Persistent overlay images are new to version 2.4!
+Persistent overlay images were added in version 2.4.
 This feature allows you to overlay a writable file system on an immutable read-only container for the illusion of read-write access.